m-a-rahul/devops-aug-2023/README.md

 ```
 https://app.mymapit.in/code4/tiny/i6NpLu
 ```
-Once you are done with the pre-test, please leave a message viw WebEx chat.
+Once you are done with the pre-test, please leave a message via WebEx chat.
 In case your chat doesn't work, you can confirm me orally and I'll make a note that you have completed the test.
 Once everyone completes the test, we can start the training.